conorcorcoran/ForeignExchangeWithFrontEnd/README.md

 # Foreign Exchange with Front-end

 This is a project that reads in data from a CSV file and makes calculations to exchange amounts of money from one currency to another.
 It makes use of Razor pages from ASAP.net and is coded in C#.
+The code for doing the exchange is found in the  **Pages/Index.cshtml.cs** file along with the **transaction.cs** file for modelling the data and the **index.cshtml** file for the front-end.

 ## Installation